 Gaucher disease is a rare disease.
 It causes the abnormal storage of fatty substances.
 These fatty substances build up in the bones, liver, lungs, spleen and occasionally the brain.
-There are 3 types of Gaucher disease based on how the brain is affected:
+There are three types of Gaucher disease based on how the brain is affected:

 Gaucher disease is a genetic disease.
 A faulty gene limits the amount of an enzyme called glucocerebrosidase.
 The enzyme normally breaks down a fat called glucocerebroside.
-There is not enough of the enzyme to break down all of this specific fat.
-As a result, it builds up in the spleen, liver, lungs, bones, and brain.
+The faulty gene decreases this enzyme and some of this fat is not broken down properly.
+As a result, the fat builds up in the spleen, liver, lungs, bones, and brain.

 A family history of Gaucher is the only known factor that increases the chance of Gaucher.